There's a reason you people all have fancy hats. Earn them

 - The design team very deliberately gave Davy Jones the biggest hat on the Flying Dutchman.
 It also has devil horns.

 - This was very apparent in Gangs of New York.
 You could tell the person's standing in a gang by the size of their top hat.
 Bill "the Butcher" Cutting had the tallest stovepipe hat of all.

 - In Going Postal Moist von Lipwig learns that the office of Postmaster comes with a hat, a golden one with wings no less.
 It also comes with a pair of winged sandals and a fig-leaf thong (basically a costume of Fedecks, messenger of the gods), which Moist passes up in favor of a golem-tailored gold suit.
 In Making Money the chairman of the Royal Bank also has a hat, in this case a rather frayed top hat.
 Moist immediately festoons it up with glitter and gold leaf.

-- The Archchancellor of Unseen University has the sole right to wear the Archchancellor's Hat, which contains the knowledge of all the Archchancellors to have come before.
+- The Archchancellor of Unseen University has the sole right to wear the Archchancellor's Hat.
+Originally it contained the knowledge of all the Archchancellors to have come before; that hat disappeared (much to the relief of the wizards, since past Archchancellors are just as opinionated as current ones) in Sourcery, and the current version is just a Very Nice Hat, but still symbolically important.
 When in Unseen Academicals the Dean leaves to become Archchancellor of a rival university, there is friction between him and Ridcully over who gets the Hat, because there can be only one Archchancellor.
 Vetinari suggests they play football for it.

 - In The Wheel of Time, Aes Sedai wear colour-coded shawls to indicate their status.
 Their leader, the Amyrlin Seat, and her Number Two, the Keeper of the Chronicles, each wear a stole, the former in all seven colours.